 About

-The seeds of iRally.com were sewn back in February 1998 under the guise of the ‘Rally Information Service’ by 16-year-old Bangor (Co.
-Down, Northern Ireland) teenager Jonathan MacDonald.
+The seeds of iRally.com were sewn back in February 1998 under the guise of the ‘Rally Information Service’ by a 16-year-old Bangor (Co.
+Down, Northern Ireland) teenager.

 While providing news and results from Irish, British and World Championship events, the original Rally Information Service was also one of the first websites in the world to host video clips from stage rallies.

-Back in 1998, Jonathan was armed with a camcorder and an unlikely piece of software called VisualMail.
-The software was designed to record personal video messages and email them to friends and family across the world…but Jonathan found another use.
+Back in 1998, this teenager was armed with a camcorder and an unlikely piece of software called VisualMail.
+The software was designed to record personal video messages and email them to friends and family across the world…but the young lad found another use.
 He used it to share his rally video clips, which he made available through his website as downloadable executable (.exe) files.

 The aim of iRally.com is to bring some of the latest news from the rally world direct to your desktop, with a healthy helping of results, photos, videos and special features too.
 Make sure you add the site to your bookmarks and check back daily for the latest rally news!